HUMAN HISTORY

 Photo of Bill and Linda by Alex Binford-Walsh

 As with all Elkhorn workshop and residency weeks, riding, hiking and enjoying the Elkhorn experience remain the focus.
 We will be able to enjoy added learning and intellectual exploration as Bill and Linda share their wisdom and experience with us while riding, walking or hiking and visiting around meals ~ plus there will be some focused learning and discussion times in the late afternoons between 4 – 5:30 on several days.
-We hope to either visit colleagues of Bill and Linda’s on the neighboring Tohono O’odham Nation or invite them to join us for an afternoon here at Elkhorn.
+A handful of special guests from the Tohono O’odham Nation and others with archaeology, history and anthropology information to share will join the conversations as well.

 William Doelle and Linda Mayro are long-time Tucson residents with decades of experience and leadership in the field of archaeology.
 Bill is the President Emeritus of Archaeology Southwest, an organization committed to a holistic, collaborative, and conservation-based approach to exploring and protecting heritage places while honoring their diverse values.
 Linda recently retired from directing what is now the Pima County Sustainability and Conservation department and helped develop the nationally recognized Sonoran Desert Conservation Plan to guide this region’s path forward.
 Charley and Mary Miller have worked with Bill and Linda for many years via Altar Valley Conservation Alliance work and look forward to learning more with them during this special week at Elkhorn.